|A cold spaghetti salad, made with angel hair, vermicelli or thin spaghetti, Italian dressing, fresh tomatoes and a variety of add-ins.|

 Yes, at least we do benefit from being right on the Gulf of Mexico, and on occasion we get a little sea breeze, even away from the front beach, but ask me just how a breath of hot air feels blowing across your face?!
 Imagine, thick, hot air suffocating you with a forced air heater blowing right on you.
 Not cooling at all.

 So, today, I bring you a pasta salad recipe and one that I truly enjoy for its simplicity.
-The base recipe is good ole Italian dressing poured over a bed of cooked spaghetti noodles and tossed with fresh tomatoes, and that's how I make it most often.
+The base recipe is good ole Italian dressing or a blend of olive oil and vinegar poured over a bed of cooked spaghetti noodles and tossed with fresh tomatoes, and that's how I make it most often.
 Simple.

 Like any pasta salad, from there you can go crazy with customizing it as your own.
-Typical add-ins are finely minced celery, bell peppers and sliced green onion, though it's nice with black or green olives too.
+Typical add-ins are cooked, chopped bacon, finely minced celery, bell peppers and sliced green onion, though it's nice with black or green olives too.
 Add whatever you like.
-I've left a few suggestions down in the recipe notes.
+I've left a few suggestions down in the recipe.

 There's nothing much to this salad, but it sure is good.
 Here's how to make.